-The Lyon exchange program is ideal for students in a variety of majors who have sufficient French background and are hoping to experience cultural immersion in the French context.
-The program offers several options for students at higher or lower levels of French: the year-long exchange with direct enrollment, year-long language institute focusing primarily on language courses, year-long combined language institute and direct enrollment, and semester programs for business, French language, international studies, and political science with most courses taught in English.
+The Lyon exchange program is ideal for students in a variety of majors who have a background in French language and are hoping to experience French cultural immersion.
+This program is run through Oregon State University’s IE3 Global Office.
+The program offers several options for students at higher or lower levels of French: a yearlong exchange with direct enrollment in a French university, semester and yearlong language institutes, or English-taught classes in international studies, political science, or business.

 For further information about the program, including dates and course information, please visit: IE3: Lyon Exchange

 - For Graduate Students: a GPA of 3.25 or above

 - For Business or Sciences Po Lyon: One year college-level French, or placement in FR 201 or higher by the start of the program.

 - For Business: declared and admitted major or minor in business or international studies with an international business focus.

 - For Sciences Po: declared major or minor in Political Science, International Studies, European Studies, or related academic program, one year of college-level French or equivalent, and a GPA of 3.0 or higher.

 - Direct Enroll: three years of college-level French or equivalent

 This is a program in which the University of Oregon and the partner universities exchange students on an ongoing basis.
 The number of places available to UO students varies based on the number of partner institution students coming to UO.
 If there are not enough exchange places available in a given year, then qualified applicants will be offered the opportunity to apply as a fee-paying study abroad student, or to apply for an alternate exchange program.